Wisconsin Lutheran College

 The Student Success Center exists to provide a high level of support for all students and faculty, offering academic tutors, writing tutors, and peer mentors.
 The Career Development Office assists WLC students as they pursue a fulfilling and appropriate use of their God-given talents.
 The office helps students bridge the gap between college and career, playing an active role in students’ career-development process.

 “At WLC, I grew deeply in my faith through Campus Ministry and was taught to apply what I learned in courses like Bioethics.
 I work with people every day who are facing life-changing illnesses.
-WLC introduced me to the idea of caring for the whole person—body, mind, and soul—as well as preparing me to integrate faith and profession.” – Jonathan, WLC Class of 2011, Family Medical Resident
+WLC introduced me to the idea of caring for the whole person—body, mind, and soul—as well as preparing me to integrate faith and profession.” – Jonathan, WLC Class of 2011, Resident Physician

 WLC graduates have gone on to excel in their graduate studies—which many describe as seamless extensions of their undergraduate research work—at such schools as Duke University, Medical College of Wisconsin, New York University, The Ohio State University, Sotheby’s Institute of Art-London, Texas Tech University, University of Massachusetts-Amherst, and University of Wisconsin-Madison.
 Graduates also serve as Christian leaders in the workplace, whether they are business leaders, doctors, judges, lawyers, medical researchers, nurses, or teachers.